CALaliberte/InVeXodus/README.md

     4) Lastly, our **Contract Partnership** allows us to provide software development services through our CatalysTech Designs program.

-* Volunteer -
+* Volunteer - We welcome individuals with diverse skill sets to contribute to our mission.
+If you have a unique way to support our organization, please reach out to us.

-* Share our Mission and Vision -
+* Share our Mission and Vision - If you believe in our mission and vision, please share about *InVeXodus®* across your media platforms.

 Your contributions are appreciated and will help us achieve our vision to empower communities with technology to develop thriving ecosystems for all.